stanej14/Quotes-Hilt/README.md

 ### Functionalities:
 * Quote of the day.
 * Quote detail.
-* Favorite state reflected in Quote detail.
+* Favorite state reflected in Quote detail and Feed.
 * Search.
 * Show quotes by tag after clicking on a tag.
 * Login, token is remembered across sessions.